skyzo-sa/ePortfolio/README.md

 ## Projects
 - <a href="https://github.com/Skyzo-hub/Setting-up-Windows-AD-Azure-AD-environment/tree/main">Setting up Windows AD & Azure AD environment</a>
-- Building and configuring a Firewall in Linux
+- <a href="https://github.com/Skyzo-hub/Building-and-configuring-a-Firewall-in-Linux/tree/main">Building and configuring a Firewall in Linux</a>
 - Setting up and securing a Web Server
 - Network Scanning and Mapping with Nmap
 - Password Cracking with John the Ripper